Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/linux-adding-a-timestamp-to-the-bash-history.md

 ## Changing the bash history output format

-However, to change the history output, we have to make a change in the configuration settings.
+However, we must change the configuration settings to change the history output.

 These configuration settings are set in a file called `.bashrc`.